djstephenson7/news-app/README.md

 - Function to remove duplicate stories DONE
 - UI padding cleanup for stories without images and dividers DONE
-- Swipe down to refresh
+- Swipe down to refresh DONE
+  - Delay refresh a couple of seconds
 - Animation when going to NewsItem screen

 ### Drawer Navigator